 To make sure the birth was well documented, James II packed the delivery room with witnesses, leaving him to remark that “by particular providence scarce any prince was ever born where there were so many persons present.”
 Hugh, who had been summoned to deliver the child, arrived too late.
 A baby boy, named James, had already been born.
 Although he had missed the delivery, Hugh was asked to vouch for the baby’s royal authenticity.
 “I am certain that no such thing as bringing a strange baby in a warming pan could be practiced without my seeing it,” he proclaimed.

 All of these precautions mattered little in the end: many Protestants, including Anne and Mary, refused to believe the premature child was not a changeling.
 This widely believed rumor was one of the main reasons James II was overthrown that year in the Glorious Revolution.

 As the 19th century dawned, advances in medicine slowly made childbirth more bearable—and survivable.
 In 1853, Queen Victoria shocked many when she used chloroform to relieve her pain during the birth of Prince Leopold.
 Although archaic traditions still persist in some royal families, delivery rightfully became a more private affair.

-Meghan Markle, the Duchess of Sussex's decision to have her baby at home in 2019, away from public view, hearkens back to earlier royal traditions when monarchs always gave birth inside their palace walls.
-The expectation of privacy, however, is completely modern.
+Meghan Markle, the Duchess of Sussex's decision in 2019 to have her baby away from public view is completely modern.